Paying for Continuing Education Classes

 In the event of a class cancellation or student drop, College of DuPage Continuing Education will issue a refund to the name associated with the enrolled course.
 In order for a parent to receive the refund in their name, they will need to complete the following Parent Refund Form for Youth Academy Participants.
 This form needs to be completed no later than one week after the payment has been made for the course.

 Scholarships are available through Continuing Education with funds from the College of DuPage Foundation.
-Please call (630) 942-2208 or email firstname.lastname@example.org for details.
+Call (630) 942-2208 or email firstname.lastname@example.org for details.

 - Lifelong Learning Scholarship - personal enrichment and career training for those over 50.